-Imagine this: you spend nearly half your workweek buried in paperwork instead of helping clients.
+Do you spend nearly half your workweek buried in paperwork instead of helping clients?
+I’ve seen this first-hand working alongside financial advisors, and it’s frustrating.

-As someone who’s worked alongside financial advisors and consultants, I know how frustrating that reality can be.
 A recent J.D.
-Power study found that nearly one-third of advisors say they don’t have enough time for clients because they’re spending 41% more time on paperwork and compliance tasks —leaving less time to build relationships and give advice.
+Power study found that about 28% of advisors don’t have enough time for clients because they spend 41% more time on compliance and admin tasks than their peers.

-That’s why having the right CRM for financial advisors is so important.
-A good CRM doesn’t just store data—it acts like your assistant, reminding you of follow-ups, organizing portfolios, and keeping compliance in check, so you can focus on clients.
+That’s exactly why having the right CRM for financial advisors is so important.
+A good CRM doesn’t just store data – it acts like your assistant, reminding you of follow-ups, organizing client info, integrating with your other tools, and keeping compliance in check so you can focus on clients.

-In this guide, I’ll discuss the 6 best CRMs for financial advisors and provide insights on how they solve real problems, such as client onboarding, compliance headaches, and keeping every interaction organized.
+In this guide, I’ll cover the 10 best CRM software for financial advisors in 2025, with an honest look at how each one helps solve real advisor problems like client onboarding, compliance headaches, and keeping every interaction organized.

 ---|---|---|

-1. BIGContacts – Best for Contact Management & Email Marketing for Startups & SMBs
+1. BIGContacts – Best for Contact Management & Email Marketing for Growing Businesses

 I’ve used BIGContacts in my own financial advisory setup, and the first thing that stood out was how effortless it was to keep all client records in one place.
-Instead of flipping between spreadsheets and email, I had a single dashboard that showed me recent interactions, notes, and upcoming tasks.
+Instead of flipping between spreadsheets and email threads, I had a single clean dashboard showing recent interactions, client notes, and upcoming tasks.

 What really made a difference for me was its email marketing capability.
-I was able to send targeted updates to client segments — for example, “retirement clients” vs. “high-net-worth families” — without worrying about exceeding daily caps.
-The web forms also helped me capture new leads directly into the CRM, which saved hours of manual entry.
+I was able to send targeted updates to client segments – for example, separate email newsletters for “retirement planning clients” vs. “young families” – without worrying about any daily sending limits.

 Pros: